rndmh3ro/ansible-test-framework/README.md

 You can test single machines, a set of machines or all at once.
 See the following examples or take a look at the test-kitchen [docs]().

+If you are using [Docker for Windows](https://docs.docker.com/docker-for-windows/install/), make sure you are using the correct [socket](https://github.com/test-kitchen/kitchen-docker#socket) settings.

 ```
 # fast test on one machine
 bundle exec kitchen test ansible-centos7-ansible-latest